pwin/owlready2/doc/reasoning.rst

 typically be *reclassing* Individuals to new Classes, and Classes to new superclasses, depending on their relations.

-Several OWL reasoners exist; Owlready2 includes a modified version of the `HermiT reasoner <http://hermit-reasoner.com/>`_, developed by the department of Computer Science of the University of Oxford, and released under the LGPL licence.
+Several OWL reasoners exist; Owlready2 includes:

+* a modified version of the `HermiT reasoner <http://hermit-reasoner.com/>`_, developed by the department of Computer Science of the University of Oxford, and released under the LGPL licence.

+* a modified version of the `Pellet reasoner <https://github.com/stardog-union/pellet>`_, released under the AGPL licence.

-HermiT is written in Java, and thus you need a Java Vitual Machine to perform reasoning in Owlready2.
+HermiT and Pellet are written in Java, and thus you need a Java Vitual Machine to perform reasoning in Owlready2.

+HermiT is used by default.

 Configuration
 -------------